Woman sparks debate after revealing biggest tattoo ‘red flags’

 A woman has people divided after she revealed which tattoos she thinks are the biggest “red flags”.

-In a TikTok video posted on 26 January, @flowstateink shared photos of different tattoos, all of which are on men, that she considers “red flags”.
+In a TikTok video posted on 26 January, @flowstateink, Omi Michelle, shared photos of different tattoos, all of which are on men, that she considers “red flags”.

 The clip begins with a timepiece tattoo on someone’s arm, along with an emoji rolling its eyes.